 It is important to gain an understanding of what issues observational uncertainties may cause in the identification of any resonant peak.
-In particular, such uncertainties will broaden the Taurid semi-major axis distribution and individual resonant features.
+In particular, such uncertainties will broaden the Taurid semimajor axis distribution and individual resonant features.
 It is useful, therefore, to determine whether such features are detectable after they are broadened by the meteor radar orbital uncertainties, or what level of reduction in these uncertainties we require for such features to become significant.
-For this study the uncertainties we use are semi-major axis uncertainties.
-The results are applicable to velocity uncertainties also, as reducing the velocity uncertainties by a factor x will reduce the semi-major axis uncertainties by the same factor x (see equation 7).
+For this study the uncertainties we use are semimajor axis uncertainties.
+The results are applicable to velocity uncertainties also, as reducing the velocity uncertainties by a factor x will reduce the semimajor axis uncertainties by the same factor x (see equation 7).

-Our method involves a 'convolution' (or, here, an addition) of:
+Our method involves a 'convolution' (or, here, an addition) of the following.

-(i) The overall distribution of non-resonant Taurids: This is modelled here by the observed Taurid distribution from the CMOR dataset.
-This may contain a small component of resonant swarm meteoroids, but this would make little difference to the results obtained, as it is seen above that the level of fluctuations from a random curve are consistent with the expected level of statistical fluctuations.

-(ii) A modelled resonant peak: This is modelled by randomly selecting a number of meteoroids N_R from a Gaussian curve with the standard deviation equal to one quarter of the resonance width (determined to be ~ 0.047 in Section 5).
-This is because the full resonant width is equated with the 2σ 95% confidence section of the Gaussian distribution: the resonant width is defined as spaning 4σ across the Gaussian distribution.
-The number of meteoroids N_R injected into the swarm determines the height of the peak.
-We vary this as no information is available on the height of the resonant features in semi-major axis distributions.
-We will usually express this as a percentage of the total number of particles in the combined dataset.
-Here this is also called the 'resonant feature strength'.

-(iii) The (assumed) Gaussian profiles for the uncertainty on each individual observed particle: We convert each data value from (i) and (ii) above from a point into a Gaussian profile in order to simulate the effect of uncertainties.
-We use the given semi-major axis uncertainties in the CMOR datasets for the standard deviations σ for each Gaussian profile.
+- (i) The overall distribution of non-resonant Taurids: this is modelled here by the observed Taurid distribution from the CMOR data set.
+This may contain a small component of resonant swarm meteoroids, but this would make little difference to the results obtained, as it is seen above that the level of fluctuations from a random curve is consistent with the expected level of statistical fluctuations. - (ii) A modelled resonant peak: this is modelled by randomly selecting a number of meteoroids $N{\rm R}$ from a Gaussian curve with the standard deviation equal to one quarter of the resonance width (determined to be $\sim 0.047$ in Section 5).
+This is because the full resonant width is equated with the $2\sigma$ 95 per cent confidence section of the Gaussian distribution: the resonant width is defined as spanning $4\sigma$ across the Gaussian distribution.
+The number of meteoroids $N{\rm R}$ injected into the swarm determines the height of the peak.
+We vary this as no information is available on the height of the resonant features in semimajor axis distributions.
+We will usually express this as a percentage of the total number of particles in the combined data set.
+Here, this is also called the 'resonant feature strength'. - (iii) The (assumed) Gaussian profiles for the uncertainty on each individual observed particle: we convert each data value from (i) and (ii) above from a point into a Gaussian profile in order to simulate the effect of uncertainties.
+We use the given semimajor axis uncertainties in the CMOR data sets for the standard deviations $\sigma$ for each Gaussian profile.
 Each Gaussian is scaled to have an area of 1 under the curve.